colorimgugr/spectral_visualizer_front/README.md

 > - Publish a new version of the website
 >
 > You’ll see the status as **"Ready"** if the deployment is successful.
-> ⚠️ If there's an error (e.g. typo or bug), the deployment won't update — make sure the status shows **Ready** after each push!
+> ⚠️ If there's an error (e.g., typo or bug), the deployment won't update — make sure the status shows **Ready** after each push!

 ---